 Large limited company is not eligible to prepare abbreviated accounts.

-Companies House requires all companies to deliver their annual return providing updated information about their company directors, shareholders, business activity, registered office address and any other information as required by the company law.
+Companies House requires all companies to deliver their confirmation statement providing updated information about their company directors, shareholders, business activity, registered office address and any other information as required by the company law.

-The annual return is a compulsory filing regardless which company accounts you are eligible to prepare and deliver to Companies House.
+The confirmation statement is a compulsory filing regardless which company accounts you are eligible to prepare and deliver to Companies House.

 Concise Accountancy - Making Companies House filings simple for businesses